lucaslattion/DAI-2023-24-Practical-work-3-Lucas-Lattion-and-Romain-Humair/README.md

     673352503620987: TrackerData{trackerId='673352503620987', timestamp=1702957501974, latitude=59.7718, longitude=-116.4574, batteryLevel=25}
     945983442423128: TrackerData{trackerId='945983442423128', timestamp=1702957295154, latitude=44.0893, longitude=-106.4811, batteryLevel=61}
     ```
+### Error Handling
+- `ERR <code>` (Server -> Client): Error message with specific code explaining the error.

+#### Error `<Code>` Definitions
+- `Error 1`: not found: When the tracker ID is not found.
+- `Error 2`: no data: When the server database is empty, there is no tracker data, start a tracker-gps to provide data.
+- `Error 3`: Invalid format: The message is incorrect or the number of arguments don't fit the request.

 ### Section 4 - Examples
 #### Example 1: Tracker Updating Server